ZeitNews/main/modules/login_security/README.txt

    count.
 A common example could be 24 hours.
 After that time, the attempt is deleted from the list, so it will not count.

- - Delay base time.
-Introduces a delay in seconds for the invalid login attempts.
-   An invalid login attempt will have a punishment of these number of seconds, as a protection for password guessing attempts.

- - Increase delay for each attempt?: Delay in seconds for the next login count.
-   It's  computed by host and user, so any attempt to login again with the same user from the same IP address will be punished with additional delay time.
-The time the user has to wait for the next login operation is (attempts * delay), and the number of attempts is counted within the "Track time" time value.
-In the previous example of 24 hours, after 24h the login attemps will be cleared, and the delay decreased.

  - Maximum number of login failures before blocking a user: It's that easy, after this number of attempts to login as an user no matter the IP address attempting to, the user will be blocked.
 To remove the blocking of the user, you will have to go to: Administer -> User Management -> Users

  - Maximum number of login failures before soft blocking a host: After that number of attempts to login from that IP address, no matter the username used, the host will not be allowed to submit the login form again, but the content of the site is still accesible for that IP address.
 Login attempts